Smoked Whole Chicken

 The rub

-Add rub ingredients to a bowl.
+Add rub ingredients to a mixing bowl.

 Mix well.
 Break up any chunks of brown sugar with your fingers.

 Start the smoker and preheat to 225°F/ 100°C. Add pellets or wood.
 Do not forget to add the water.
-Let the chicken rest on the counter until the smoker is ready, up to 45 minutes to remove the chill from the meat.
+Let the chicken rest on the counter until the smoker is ready, up to 45 minutes, to remove the chill from the meat.

 Close the door and be patient.
-Our 6-pound bird whole took 4 hours.
+Our 6-pound whole bird took 4 hours.
 The 9-pound spatchcocked bird took 3½ hours.
 (Yes, we found a couple of large birds.)

 For the optional sauce